Codeception/Codeception/docs/06-ReusingTestCode.md

 ?>
 ```

-In this helper you replace implemented methods with your own realization.
+In this helper you replace implemented methods with your own implementation.
 You can also replace `_before` and `_after` hooks, which might be an option when you need to customize starting and stopping of a testing session.

 If some of the methods of the parent class should not be used in a child module, you can disable them.
 Codeception has several options for this: